Earning a High School Equivalency (HSE, formerly known as GED)

 2. The student must complete the application process as either a full-time or part-time student.
 Applications are available in the Admissions Office and the Registrar's Office.

-3. The student must complete 24 credits with a C average (2.0) or better applicable to a degree or certificate program in order to satisfy GED requirements.
+3. The student must complete 24 credits with a C average (2.0) or better applicable to a degree or certificate program in order to satisfy HSE requirements.
 Non-credit courses (below 100, such as ENG 092 or MAT 091) and courses not applicable to a program will not count toward this requirement.
 The 24 credits must include the following:

 six credits in English